reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 91. [Stored XSS at APM transaction map (transactionName field)](https://hackerone.com/reports/667770) to New Relic - 4 upvotes, $2500
 92. [Permissions leaks the full name of other NR accounts - Regression of #267636](https://hackerone.com/reports/347665) to New Relic - 4 upvotes, $1500
 93. [CSTI fix (#587829) bypass leading to stored XSS at plugins again](https://hackerone.com/reports/629113) to New Relic - 4 upvotes, $1000
-94. [CSRF at acknowledging an incident](https://hackerone.com/reports/512102) to New Relic - 4 upvotes, $750
+94. [Stored XSS firing if the error occurs when trying to delete the APM app](https://hackerone.com/reports/530871) to New Relic - 4 upvotes, $750
-95. [Restricted user can add and delete tags of APM key transactions ](https://hackerone.com/reports/638685) to New Relic - 4 upvotes, $750
+95. [CSRF at acknowledging an incident](https://hackerone.com/reports/512102) to New Relic - 4 upvotes, $750
-96. [IDOR allows accounts to view full name of other accounts based on email through share notes feature](https://hackerone.com/reports/476958) to New Relic - 4 upvotes, $750
+96. [Restricted user can add and delete tags of APM key transactions ](https://hackerone.com/reports/638685) to New Relic - 4 upvotes, $750
-97. [[NR Infrastructure] Restricted user can update integration provider account name via integrations API](https://hackerone.com/reports/397483) to New Relic - 4 upvotes, $750
+97. [IDOR allows accounts to view full name of other accounts based on email through share notes feature](https://hackerone.com/reports/476958) to New Relic - 4 upvotes, $750
-98. [Manipulation of submit payment request allows me to obtain Infrastructure Pro/Other Services for free or at greatly reduced price](https://hackerone.com/reports/219356) to New Relic - 4 upvotes, $600
+98. [[NR Infrastructure] Restricted user can update integration provider account name via integrations API](https://hackerone.com/reports/397483) to New Relic - 4 upvotes, $750
-99. [Open redirection bypass](https://hackerone.com/reports/127741) to New Relic - 4 upvotes, $0
+99. [Manipulation of submit payment request allows me to obtain Infrastructure Pro/Other Services for free or at greatly reduced price](https://hackerone.com/reports/219356) to New Relic - 4 upvotes, $600
-100. [Normal user can set "Job title" of other users by Direct Object Reference](https://hackerone.com/reports/123435) to New Relic - 4 upvotes, $0
+100. [One Click Remote Code Injection - *.blog.newrelic.com](https://hackerone.com/reports/941421) to New Relic - 4 upvotes, $506
-101. [http://newrelic.com SSRF/XSPA](https://hackerone.com/reports/146875) to New Relic - 4 upvotes, $0
+101. [Open redirection bypass](https://hackerone.com/reports/127741) to New Relic - 4 upvotes, $0
-102. [User enumeration possible from log-in timing difference](https://hackerone.com/reports/127026) to New Relic - 4 upvotes, $0
+102. [Normal user can set "Job title" of other users by Direct Object Reference](https://hackerone.com/reports/123435) to New Relic - 4 upvotes, $0
-103. [Login Open Redirect](https://hackerone.com/reports/131552) to New Relic - 4 upvotes, $0
+103. [http://newrelic.com SSRF/XSPA](https://hackerone.com/reports/146875) to New Relic - 4 upvotes, $0
-104. [newrelic.com rails directory traversal vuln](https://hackerone.com/reports/134032) to New Relic - 4 upvotes, $0
+104. [User enumeration possible from log-in timing difference](https://hackerone.com/reports/127026) to New Relic - 4 upvotes, $0
-105. [Improper Session Management](https://hackerone.com/reports/139178) to New Relic - 4 upvotes, $0
+105. [Login Open Redirect](https://hackerone.com/reports/131552) to New Relic - 4 upvotes, $0
-106. [Privilege Escalation In Moniter](https://hackerone.com/reports/139502) to New Relic - 4 upvotes, $0
+106. [newrelic.com rails directory traversal vuln](https://hackerone.com/reports/134032) to New Relic - 4 upvotes, $0
-107. [[alerts.newrelic.com] Scanning local network via notification channel](https://hackerone.com/reports/153634) to New Relic - 4 upvotes, $0
+107. [Improper Session Management](https://hackerone.com/reports/139178) to New Relic - 4 upvotes, $0
-108. [No Rate Limitation on Promo Code](https://hackerone.com/reports/123091) to New Relic - 4 upvotes, $0
+108. [Privilege Escalation In Moniter](https://hackerone.com/reports/139502) to New Relic - 4 upvotes, $0
-109. [Restricted User can view multiple account details including customer_root_account_id, payment method, date of first payment, etc.](https://hackerone.com/reports/198221) to New Relic - 4 upvotes, $0
+109. [[alerts.newrelic.com] Scanning local network via notification channel](https://hackerone.com/reports/153634) to New Relic - 4 upvotes, $0
-110. [Cross site scripting in a subdomain of newrelic.com](https://hackerone.com/reports/181528) to New Relic - 4 upvotes, $0
+110. [No Rate Limitation on Promo Code](https://hackerone.com/reports/123091) to New Relic - 4 upvotes, $0
-111. [Stored XSS on BillingCountry parameter](https://hackerone.com/reports/182414) to New Relic - 4 upvotes, $0
+111. [Restricted User can view multiple account details including customer_root_account_id, payment method, date of first payment, etc.](https://hackerone.com/reports/198221) to New Relic - 4 upvotes, $0
-112. [Sub domain issues.](https://hackerone.com/reports/183577) to New Relic - 4 upvotes, $0
+112. [Cross site scripting in a subdomain of newrelic.com](https://hackerone.com/reports/181528) to New Relic - 4 upvotes, $0
-113. [SSL Padding Oracle On Downgraded Legacy Encryption (POODLE) Vulnerability](https://hackerone.com/reports/216271) to New Relic - 4 upvotes, $0
+113. [Stored XSS on BillingCountry parameter](https://hackerone.com/reports/182414) to New Relic - 4 upvotes, $0
-114. [Hyperlink Injection on adding active users](https://hackerone.com/reports/176494) to New Relic - 4 upvotes, $0
+114. [Sub domain issues.](https://hackerone.com/reports/183577) to New Relic - 4 upvotes, $0
-115. [Bypassing Protection Mechanism: Change of Account Name after Session Log out ](https://hackerone.com/reports/789305) to New Relic - 4 upvotes, $0
+115. [SSL Padding Oracle On Downgraded Legacy Encryption (POODLE) Vulnerability](https://hackerone.com/reports/216271) to New Relic - 4 upvotes, $0
-116. [Stored XSS at APM apps labels autocomplete dropdown (apps listing)](https://hackerone.com/reports/534711) to New Relic - 3 upvotes, $2500
+116. [Hyperlink Injection on adding active users](https://hackerone.com/reports/176494) to New Relic - 4 upvotes, $0
-117. [Stored XSS firing if the error occurs when trying to delete the APM app](https://hackerone.com/reports/530871) to New Relic - 3 upvotes, $750
+117. [Bypassing Protection Mechanism: Change of Account Name after Session Log out ](https://hackerone.com/reports/789305) to New Relic - 4 upvotes, $0
-118. [NRQL Query allows restricted user to pull all data from Synthetics monitors without having read permissions enabled ](https://hackerone.com/reports/387290) to New Relic - 3 upvotes, $750
+118. [Stored XSS at APM apps labels autocomplete dropdown (apps listing)](https://hackerone.com/reports/534711) to New Relic - 3 upvotes, $2500
-119. [[NR Alerts] Internal API exposes Synthetics monitor details to a restricted user without view monitor permissions](https://hackerone.com/reports/386556) to New Relic - 3 upvotes, $750
+119. [NRQL Query allows restricted user to pull all data from Synthetics monitors without having read permissions enabled ](https://hackerone.com/reports/387290) to New Relic - 3 upvotes, $750
-120. [[Synthetics/Infrastructure/everything] Individual account permissions are not properly managed and inherited on sub accounts ](https://hackerone.com/reports/268541) to New Relic - 3 upvotes, $750
+120. [[NR Alerts] Internal API exposes Synthetics monitor details to a restricted user without view monitor permissions](https://hackerone.com/reports/386556) to New Relic - 3 upvotes, $750
-121. [One Click Remote Code Injection - *.blog.newrelic.com](https://hackerone.com/reports/941421) to New Relic - 3 upvotes, $506
+121. [[Synthetics/Infrastructure/everything] Individual account permissions are not properly managed and inherited on sub accounts ](https://hackerone.com/reports/268541) to New Relic - 3 upvotes, $750
 122. [Bypass of #447975 - view mobile application token though "Application Information" sidebar on Installation page ](https://hackerone.com/reports/479139) to New Relic - 3 upvotes, $500
 123. [User is able to access and create private synthetics locations without upgrading (regression of #276157) ](https://hackerone.com/reports/344468) to New Relic - 3 upvotes, $500
 124. [Restricted user can bypass permissions restriction to create NR Alert policies](https://hackerone.com/reports/380413) to New Relic - 3 upvotes, $500